Role of the Governing Body

 these expectations before submitting an application.

-This is a four-year term of office with a start date of 1 December 2020.
+Parent Governor's serve a four-year term of office.
 Parents or Carers of registered children at the time of the election may apply (Childcare, Nursery or Infant department).
 Parent Governors may continue to hold office until the end of their term of office even if their child leaves the school.
 Parent Governors are representative parents rather than representatives of the parents; the Governing Body is not a forum in which to raise complaints or grievances on behalf of parents, such issues must be raised via the Parent Partnership Team or by contacting Mrs Minter directly.

 As a Parent Governor, you will be assigned to one or two committees, dependent on your skills base: